anvilproject/anvil-portal/content/learn/principal-investigators/setting-up-lab-accounts.md

 1. You will need a credit card or bank account to activate your free trial and get started.

-> You won't be billed until you explicitly turn on automatic billing, but payment information is needed for verification purposes.
+> You will not be billed until you explicitly turn on automatic billing, but payment information is needed for verification purposes.

-2. Before setting up billing yourself, you may want to check with your institutional procurement office and see if they have a preferred account set-up method with Google (such as a third-party reseller or an existing account).
+2. Before setting up billing, check with your institutional procurement office for a preferred account set-up method with Google (such as a third-party reseller or an existing account).

 1. To add lab members, you will need to know the Google account they will use to access Terra.
 You can always add additional lab members once you have completed the initial setup.